jbol08/MealHelp/README.md

 Link to site: https://mealhelp.herokuapp.com/

 ### Description
-This is a site I designed to help my wife be able to find recipes easier because she has dietary intolerances and sifting through google was quite a task.
+This is a site I designed to help be able to find recipes easier because people have dietary intolerances and sifting through google was quite a task.
 This allows a user to look up recipes, and to create an account so that they can saved recipes to their favorites.

 Recipes can be filtered by intolerances and a user can even just select an intolerance without including any ingredients and they will get a list of random meals that fit that